 at all times and within 3 metres (10 feet) of the bus.

 Electronic cigarettes are also not permitted on transit vehicles or on property

 controlled by BC Transit.

-Note: As of June 2014, the Capital Regional District (Metro Victoria area)
+Note: The Capital Regional District (Metro Victoria area) has updated its Clean

 BC Transit sets its clock and uses the time for schedules based on Canada’s

 Time, monitored by the National Research Council Canada.